smorgo/GlowMeterDataMonitor/README.md

 The code herein receives the rather cumbersome zigbee Smart Energy Profile data, encoded in JSON, from GlowMarkt's MQTT broker and emits a reduced, but far easier to consume, JSON payload to a different MQTT broker.

 ## Health Warning
 I only received my GlowMarkt IHD today and this is the result of just a few hours work.
 It's functioning nicely for me, at the moment, but the code may be brittle; it doesn't take much care over runtime errors.
 So it might not work as-is, for you.
 Or it might work now but break if the data from GlowMarkt changes.
-Of course, there are not guarantees.
+Of course, there are no guarantees.
 Fixes or improvements would be most welcome!

 ## Technology Stack